 At this point, you can either stick it out or take another turn such as refinancing your auto loan to save cash.
 But be careful what you wish for.
 Jump into a new loan too hastily, and you’ll end up repeating the same patterns from before — a surefire bad money move.

-Before going in for a new car loan, learn what not to do by avoiding these following auto refinancing mistakes:
+Before going in for a new car loan, check out these seven common questions on refinancing a car:

 If your credit score was low to begin with when you took out your original auto loan, you should check to see how much it’s improved since you’ve been paying off your car.